 Self-service automation through the use of chatbots, FAQs, or help centers are the best way to cut down on the number of customer support tickets.
 They're not about deflecting customers, but instead about reducing the number of repeat questions that have traditionally required live support.

 Pre-filled information (from an existing knowledge base) in a self-serve option like a chatbot or help center empowers customers to solve problems quickly, creating a positive brand experience with no impact on a customer service org.
-This allows reps to spend time on more complex issues that do require a personal touch.
+This allows reps to spend time on more complex issues that do require a personal touch—a crucial focus, given that 32% of customers would stop doing business with a brand after just one bad experience.
 See why Intercom's revenue teams rely on Guru.

 Feedback